pedroth/tela.js/README.md

 ## Purpose

 The purpose of this graphic engine is to be able to generate images in a computational way, with minimal dependencies, such that the readable graphical algorithms shine instead of opaque graphical APIs.
 The engine should also be capable to create videos and interactive demos or games.
-The engine should also be able to render complex scenes with dynamic objects with realistic or cartoonish appearance.

 # Table of Contents